scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 They have some "getting started" info.
 It's worth doing:

 1. Open the hello-world.html file by double-clicking
+1. Click on Preview to see the web page in a tiny pane.
+1. Click on Run to start a web server and
-1. Click on Preview button to see it live
+1. Click on the URL to see it in another tab
-1. Change something, save, and watch the preview
+1. Change something, save, and refresh the other tab
 1. have fun!

 ## Stuff to Notice